-The fair value of financial assets and liabilities that are not traded in an active market is determined using valuation techniques.
+The fair value of financial assets and liabilities that are not traded in an active market, including over-the-counter derivatives, is determined using valuation techniques.
 The Syndicate uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
 Valuation techniques include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, option pricing models and others commonly used by market participants and which make the maximum use of observable inputs.

-Gains and losses on investments designated as FVTPL are recognised through the income statement.
+Gains and losses on investments designated as FVTPL are recognised through the technical account.
 Interest income from investments in bonds and short-term investments is recognised at the effective interest rate.